Harvest season. Kid-friendly festivals. Halloween. Let the fall fun begin!

 Fall is a terrific time to visit a mountain town such as Aspen or Snowmass, as the leaves are changing.
 In Aspen, taking the Silver Queen gondola up Aspen Mountain not only provides a world-class view of the fall foliage, but you can grab a bite at the Sundeck restaurant, play a round of Disc Golf, or take in the stunning views at 12,000 feet.
 Another wonderful place to check out the autumn tones is at the much-photographed Maroon Bells.
 For the best experience we recommend taking the bus on a weekday, packing a picnic and blanket, and most importantly — your camera.
 Biking along the Rio Grande Trail follows the Roaring Fork River which is surrounded by fall trees and small waterfalls.
 A bonus is riding to the Woody Creek Tavern where you can enjoy delicious Mexican fare in this top watering hole.
 Don’t forget to visit the Aspen Center for Environmental Science, and don’t miss the harvest bounty at Aspen Saturday Market, a local’s favorite tradition.
 The Aspen Center for Environmental Studies helps thousands of local kids and visitors to get engaged outdoors every year.
 Here’s how you can do it too with your kids.

 Stay closer to home in September, the time to go apple picking and bring home a few bushels so the kids can practice their healthy eating and invent new recipes.
 Hop on a hayride to search for just the right pumpkin in mid-October.
-It is easy to find a u-pick farm with a directory of orchards and pumpkin patches near you, and usually pretty cheap to make it an overnight adventure.
+It is easy to find a u-pick farm with a directory of orchards and pumpkin patches near you, and usually pretty cheap to make it an overnight adventure for satisfying fall vacations and getaways.

 Try all varieties of apples while you show the kids what local, seasonal produce looks like in Beloit, Wisconsin at the state’s second largest farmer’s market, drawing thousands every Saturday to the college town just over an hour from Milwaukee.
 There are more than 100 vendors.
 Go apple picking at local favorite Apple Hut Orchard where visitors line up for their cider donuts.